grafana/grafana/docs/sources/enterprise/query-caching.md

 ## Enable and configure query caching

 By default, data source queries are not cached.
+To enable query caching for a single data source:
+1. Visit the data source settings page.
+1. Open the Cache tab.
-To enable query caching for a single data source, visit the data source settings page, open the Cache tab, and press the Enable button.
-Once enabled, you can choose a custom TTL for that data source or keep the default TTL.
+1. Press the Enable button.
+1. Once enabled, you can choose a custom TTL for that data source or keep the default TTL.

-> **Note:** Not all data sources work with query caching.
-If the Cache tab is not visible in a data source's settings, then the data source does not support query caching.
+> **Note:** If query caching is enabled and the Cache tab is not visible in a data source's settings, then query caching is not available for that data source.

 To configure global settings for query caching, refer the the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).

 ## Disable query caching

-To disable query caching for a single data source, visit the data source settings page, open the Cache tab, and press the Disable button.
+To disable query caching for a single data source:
+1. Visit the data source settings page.
+1. Open the Cache tab.
+1. Press the Disable button.

-To unilaterally disable query caching for all data sources, set the `enabled` flag to `false` in the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).
+To disable query caching for an entire Grafana instance, set the `enabled` flag to `false` in the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).
+You will no longer see the Cache tab on any data sources and no data source queries will be cached.

 ## Sending a request without cache